OSC/ood-documentation/latest/_sources/reference/files/ondemand-d-ymls.rst.txt

   The relative path will be prefixed with the value of the ``public_url`` property.

   Default
-    Empty list, no custom css files will be included.
+    Empty list, no custom CSS files will be included.

     .. code-block:: yaml